Grade, rewrite, and test your AI instructions.

 An editorial loop for instructions that need to hold.

-Rewrite with a gate
+Rewrite with checks

-From vague ask to inspectable instruction.
+From vague request to testable instruction.

 Write a professional launch email for my new course and make it engaging.